Welcome to American Dancer

 Commentary

-Tom Hufnagel is an active member of Chapter #2063 North Coast, Ohio, and has been a member of USA Dance since the 1990s.
-He used to work as a Microsoft Office software instructor at ETI Technical College in Niles, Ohio but is now retired.
-Along with the college director, Renee Zuzolo, he taught East Coast Swing and Waltz to the students for free.
-Tom learned ballroom dance in Columbus and Grandville Heights, Ohio.
+Tom Hufnagel is an active member and the Vice President of Chapter #2063 in North Coast, Ohio.
+He has been a member of USA Dance since the 1990s.
+Previously, he worked as a Microsoft Office software instructor at ETI Technical College in Niles, Ohio, but he is now retired.
+Alongside the college director, Renee Zuzolo, he taught East Coast Swing and Waltz to students as a perk to their schooling.
+Tom learned ballroom dance in Columbus and Grandview Heights, Ohio.